 I work with both individuals and couples to increase ease and satisfactions in their lives.

-I am a Level 1 trained PACT therapist (Psychobiological Approach to Couple Therapy), trained in EMDR and Hakomi.
+I am a Level 2 trained PACT therapist (Psychobiological Approach to Couple Therapy), Certified in EMDR and trained in Hakomi.
 All three of these therapeutic approaches are based on the knowledge that in order to make fundamental changes, we need to work mindfully to reorganize our neurological systems.
-Depending on individual needs and issues being addressed, I also assist clients in locating their inner and external resources and increase functioning by developing social-emotional skills including emotional intelligence, communication skills, CBT, self-care, and mindfulness.
+Depending on individual needs and issues being addressed, I also assist clients in locating their inner and external resources and increase functioning by developing social-emotional skills including emotional intelligence, communication skills, self-care, and mindfulness.
 I am an Iyengar trained yoga teacher and have experience teaching to the general population and special-needs school age children.

 A little more about me: